music-markdown/music-markdown/README.md

 A lyric and chord phrase is formatted as a sequence of lines, each prefixed with a letter and a number, called a voice.

 The prefix letter `c` has the special meaning of marking chord voice.
 All other letters have no special meaning.
-Typically, we use the prefix letter `l` is used to identify lyric voices.
+Typically, we use the prefix letter `l` to identify lyric voices.

 A single phrase would be formatted as follows: